COMBINE-lab/oarfish/docs/index.md

 **Note (2)**: For very high quality PacBio data, it may be most appropriate to use the `-ax map-hifi` flag in place of `-ax pacbio`.
 We are currently evaluating the effect of this option, and also welcome feedback if you have experiences to share on the use of data aligned with these different flags with `oarfish`.

+### Other notes on `oarfish` parameters

+The parameters above should be explained by their relevant help option, but the `-d`/`--strand-filter` is worth noting explicitly.
+By default, alignments to both strands of a transcript will be considered valid.
+You can use this option to allow only alignments in the specified orientation; for example `-d fw` will allow only alignments in the forward orientation and `-d rc` will allow only alignments in the reverse-complement orientation and `-d both` (the default) will allow both.
+The `-d` filter, if explicitly provided, overrides the orientation filter in any provided "filter group" so e.g. passing `--filter-group no-filters -d fw` will disable other filters, but will still only admit alignments in the forward orientation.

+**In general**, if you apply a `filter-group`, the group options will be applied first and then any explicitly provided options given will override the corresponding option in the `filter-group`.

 ### Inferential Replicates